gashawgedef/Steghub_Devops_Engineering_Projects/project-08-Load_Balancer_Solution/self_study_and_challenge_solutions.md

+# Self Study, Challenges and  Solutions

-# Load Balancing Concepts and Differences between L4 Network Load Balancer and L7 Application Load Balancer
+## Load Balancing Concepts and Differences between L4 Network Load Balancer and L7 Application Load Balancer

-## Load Balancing Concepts
+### Load Balancing Concepts

 1. **Round Robin**: Distributes requests sequentially across a group of servers.
 2. **Least Connections**: Directs traffic to the server with the fewest active connections.